What Are Your HCG Levels At 5 Weeks? | Clear, Crucial Facts

 Several factors influence why your hCG numbers might be on the lower or higher end of the spectrum at 5 weeks:

-• Testing Method and Timing: Blood tests measure exact quantities of hCG; urine tests are less precise and vary with hydration levels.
+• Testing Method and Timing: Blood tests measure exact quantities of hCG; urine tests are less precise and can vary with hydration levels.

 Because of these factors, doctors rarely rely on a single hCG measurement alone but often recommend serial testing over days to observe trends.